 A step into the three-storey shophouse invites you into a cosy haven quite unlike any other.
 Its oriental charm borrows from elegant Eastern furnishings and the subtle smell of tea, gently brewing way.
 It is a place for all to experience the finest handpicked teas, whether you are a tea aficionado, looking to reconnect with your Chinese roots or seeking a relaxation retreat in our tranquil sanctum.

-With the expertise of Grand Tea Master Patrick Kang, carefully curated pairings and sincere hospitality, Tea Chapter upholds the promise to beckon new chapters in the traditional art of Chinese tea making.
+With the expertise of our various Tea Artists, carefully curated pairings and sincere hospitality, Tea Chapter upholds the promise to beckon new chapters in the traditional art of Chinese tea making.

 Tea Chapter started as a small joint venture headed by 13 tea enthusiasts on October 1st, 1989.
 Through a fortunate twist of fate, they came across to experience a proper Chinese tea ceremony through a Taiwanese friend.
 Shortly after they were captivated by this beautiful and unique art, Tea Chapter was born.